 If a vegetative state persists, most patients die within 6 months of the original brain damage.
 The cause is usually pulmonary infection, urinary tract infection, or multiple organ failure, or death may be sudden and of unknown cause.
 For most of the rest, life expectancy is about 2 to 5 years; only about 25% of patients live > 5 years.
 A few patients live for decades.

 Most patients tend to recover consciousness but to a limited extent depending on how long the minimally conscious state has lasted.
 The longer it has lasted, the less chance of patients recovering higher cortical function.
 Prognosis may be better if the cause is traumatic brain injury.

 Rarely, patients regain clear but limited awareness after years of coma, called awakenings by the news media.

 Supportive care is the mainstay of treatment for patients in a vegetative state or minimally conscious state; it should include the following:

 Vegetative state has no specific treatment.
 Decisions about life-sustaining care should involve social services, the hospital ethics committee, and family members.
 Maintaining patients, especially those without advanced directives to guide decisions about terminating treatment, in a prolonged vegetative state raises ethical and other (eg, resource utilization) questions.

 Most patients in a minimally conscious state do not respond to specific treatments.
-However, rarely, treatment with zolpidem can cause dramatic and repeated improvement in neurologic responsiveness for as long as the drug is continued.
+However, in some cases, treatment with zolpidem, apomorphine, or amantadine can lead to improvement in neurologic responsiveness for as long as the drug is continued.

 Vegetative state is typically characterized by absence of responsiveness and awareness due to overwhelming dysfunction of the cerebral hemispheres, intact brain stem function, and sometimes the simulation of awareness despite its absence.